a3har/only1-dashboard/README.md

 # Webloom-Dashboard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

 ## Development server

 Run `docker-compose up` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.